demo01 of Im2mesh package

 Note

 I suggest familiarizing yourself with Im2mesh_GUI before learning Im2mesh package.
 With graphical user interface, Im2mesh_GUI will help you better understand the workflow and parameters of Im2mesh package.
+No need to install any MATLAB toolboxes when running this demo.

 Before we start, please set folder "Im2mesh_Matlab" as your current folder of MATLAB.